UPenn Logo

 UPenn LogoUPenn (University of Pennsylvania) Logo PNG

-The university’s emblem conveys its cultural and historical heritage, dating back to 1740.
-But the UPenn logo has a modern design because the educational institution constantly evolves.
-This suggests that the university is committed to innovation, not forgetting its long-standing traditions.
+The university’s emblem, dating back to 1740, conveys its cultural and historical heritage.
+However, the UPenn logo is modern because the educational institution constantly evolves.
+This suggests that the university is committed to innovation while not forgetting its long-standing traditions.

 UPenn: Brand overview